LLaMA-Berry: Pairwise Optimization for O1-like Olympiad-Level Mathematical Reasoning: Details of Grading and Metrics

-For results without a subscript, the score represents the greedy evaluation using the default prompt of the base model.
-Result with a notation indicate the use of the corresponding prompt engineering technique, and those marked with \textbf{self-consistency} use the self-consistency aggregation method.
+\item \textbf{major@k}~\citep{kuncheva2014combining}, also abbreviated as \textbf{maj@k}, is defined as the fraction of tasks where a majority of the top \(k\) samples generated return the same correct solution.
+This metric focuses on consistency across multiple generated answers.
+The majority weight is calculated on the solution's extracted labels. \item The \textbf{solved rate of problems}~\citep{lightman2023let,luo2024improvemathematicalreasoninglanguage} refers to the percentage of problems who have solutions meet the evaluation criteria. \end{itemize} For results without a subscript, the score represents the greedy evaluation using the default prompt of the base model.
+Results with a notation indicate the use of the corresponding prompt engineering technique, and those marked with \textbf{self-consistency} use the self-consistency aggregation method.

 For closed-source models, we report the scores from existing official technical reports~\citep{anthropic2024claude3, reid2024gemini, OpenAIo12024} or dataset-provided results, with no modifications.